Placeholder-Software/Crowds/docs/Advanced/Pathfinding.md

 var completed = EntityManager.HasComponent<PathfindingComplete>(entity);
 ```

 Once the job is complete the `PathfindingComplete` component contains data about the completed job.
-The `Status` field indicates if the job was completed successsfully, partial, or was a failure.
+The `Status` field indicates if the job was completed successfully, partial, or was a failure.

 ```csharp
 var complete = EntityManager.GetComponentData<PathfindingComplete>(entity);